 A crucial $N$-representability condition on the 2-RDM, known as the \textsf{G} condition, however, does need to be implemented.
 This constrains the distribution for one hole and one boson to be non-negative, and can be expressed by,

-where the decomposition into the 1- and 2-RDMs is made through the application of the bosonic anti-commutation relations.
-Additionally, the \textsf{T1} and \textsf{T2} conditions which correspond to constraining the probability distributions of combinations of three particles and holes to be non-negative.
+where the decomposition into the 1- and 2-RDMs is made through the application of the bosonic commutation relations.
+Additionally, the \textsf{T1} and \textsf{T2} conditions, which correspond to constraining the probability distributions of combinations of three particles and holes to be non-negative, are typically considered in fermionic applications of the RDM methodology.
 These are discussed at length elsewhere \cite {Zhao2004,Nakata2008,Knight2022} and are not applied in this work.
 It is worth pointing out that in the fermionic cases, the \textsf{T1} and \textsf{T2} conditions are necessary for highly precise descriptions of the ground state for systems with large correlations, yet in the following we demonstrate that only the simpler (and significantly more efficient in implementation) \textsf{D} and \textsf{G} conditions suffice to extract accurate structural representations of the ground-state.
 Such a property of bosonic systems was also demonstrated by Gidofalvi \cite{Gidofalvi2004}, where the \textsf{D} and \textsf{G} conditions showed excellent agreement with analytic results for large numbers of bosons interacting harmonically.

 The $N$-representability conditions can be expressed as linear constraints on the elements of the 2-RDM through repeated use of the commutation relations for bosonic creation and annihilation operators.
-Then, semidefinite programming techniques \cite{Vandenberghe1996,Gartner2012,Fukuda2007} can be used to minimise the energy, as expressed in Eq.~\eqref{equation:energy_rdm}, through variation of the elements of the 2-RDM whilst enforcing the $N$-representability conditions above \cite{Rosina1975,Fukuda2007,Nakata2008,Mazziotti2004,Mazziotti2004a,Mazziotti2011,Mazziotti2012c}.
+Semidefinite programming techniques \cite{Vandenberghe1996,Gartner2012,Fukuda2007} can then be used to minimise the energy, Eq.~\eqref{equation:energy_rdm}, through variation of the elements of the 2-RDM whilst enforcing the $N$-representability conditions above \cite{Rosina1975,Fukuda2007,Nakata2008,Mazziotti2004,Mazziotti2004a,Mazziotti2011,Mazziotti2012c}.